 WordPress is the most recognizable content management system (CMS) in the world.
 And there is a reason for its popularity—flexibility.
 With up front simplicity for beginners and an open source platform for advanced developers, the WordPress CMS offers a positive user experience (UX) for everyone.
 Many of us aren’t advanced web developers, but we still want to create a professional looking website.

 Never used WordPress before and curious about whether you could create a WordPress site?
+Well Bluehost is more than just a WordPress recommended host.
+We’re a go-to resource for WordPress beginners.
 If you are thinking of building your own website but are a little intimidated, read on to discover some user-friendly WordPress features that make it easy to create a WordPress site of your very own.

 When it comes to themes, the WordPress world is your oyster.

 (Don’t like oysters?
 Me neither actually.)

 When it comes to themes, there are THOUSANDS of WordPress themes to choose from.
 Some are free and some cost money.
 The best thing is there are many attractive and totally free themes available!
 A theme is basically a pre-designed template that controls the appearance of your site.
 This is great for those of us who are not graphic design experts because most of the design work is done for you.
 When you choose Bluehost as your hosting provider, Bluehost takes you directly into WordPress to choose your theme template.
 Then you just install your theme and start customizing your site!

 This is very helpful, because you start with a basic site structure and consistent design already in place.
 You can then customize the site with color options and fonts to add your own personal touch or to match your branding.
 WordPress also makes it easy to upload media content like images or videos.

 Check out some different premium themes on these sites: